n6wxd/HelloOpenHands/README.md

 # HelloOpenHands

-A simple "Hello World" project demonstrating basic shell scripting.
+A simple "Hello World" project demonstrating basic scripting in multiple languages.

 ## Description

-This project contains a simple bash script that prints "hello world!" to the console.
-It serves as a basic example of shell scripting and can be used as a starting point for learning bash programming.
+This project contains simple "Hello World" scripts in both bash and Python that print "hello world!" to the console.
+It serves as a basic example of scripting in different languages and can be used as a starting point for learning programming.

 ## Files

-- `hello.sh` - The main bash script that outputs "hello world!"
+- `hello.sh` - Bash script that outputs "hello world!"
+- `hello.py` - Python script that outputs "hello world!"
+- `Tests/` - Directory containing test files
+  - `test_hello_bash.sh` - Test for the bash script
+  - `test_hello_python.py` - Test for the Python script
+  - `run_all_tests.sh` - Master test runner

 ## Usage

+### Bash Script

-To run the script, make sure it has execute permissions and run it from the command line:
+To run the bash script, make sure it has execute permissions and run it from the command line:

 ```bash
 ./hello.sh